YPlan: Funding

-Early investors in the app included Wellington Partners, Octopus Ventures, Brent Hoberman, the founder of lastminute.com and Peter Reid, the founder of Songkick.

-The company's first major investment in a Series A funding deal came in 2013 and was worth $12 million.
-The round was led by General Catalyst Partners, the venture capital group behind Airbnb.
-Other key backers include Ashton Kutcher's A-Grade Investments and Baltcap.
-The funding was part of a major expansion to provide the app in New York City.
-It was at this stage that Sean Moriarty, former CEO of Ticketmaster, joined the Board of Directors.
+After receiving early investments, the company secured 12 million USD in a series A round The funding was part of a plan to expand the service to New York City.

 In 2014, the app received funding of $24 million (£16 million), according to TechCrunch.
 This brought the total funding of YPlan to just under $38 million.
 It was stated that the financing deal will allow the company to expand into other cities.

 On the 21 October 2016, YPlan was acquired by Time Out Group for 1.6 million GBP.

 AS of 2015, the company had accumulated losses of $20.8M, and accounts showed how Rytis Vitkauskas talks of building a billion dollar company were far off the mark.